leomerits/Arizona_Election_Project/README.md

 ## Selected Topic

 The GETZ group project will be executing an analysis of Arizona's six politically competitive legislative districts.
 We define "politically competitive" as districts where both Democrats and Republicans have a virtually equal shot at winning the race.
 We picked the six competitive legislative as our topic given that is where most of both parties resources will be invested on a state level this election and as a result, where our predictive model will have the most impact on Arizona's democracy.
-In the ballpark of 120,000 registered voters consising of Republicans, Democrats and Independents reside in each of the six districts.
+In the ballpark of 120,000 registered voters consisting of Republicans, Democrats and Independents reside in each of the six districts.

 ## Why We Selected This Topic